Bailiff says he has an "arrest warrant"

 (3)A warrant issued under this section may be executed in like manner, and the like proceedings may be taken with a view to its execution, in any part of the United Kingdom, as if it had been issued under section 13 above.

-Example Marston Holdings fake "arrest warrant"
+Example Marston Holdings "arrest warrant"

 template